python/typeshed/CONTRIBUTING.md

 * Jelle Zijlstra (@JelleZijlstra)

-NOTE: the process for preparing and submitting changes also applies to core developers.
+NOTE: the process for preparing and submitting changes also applies to maintainers.
 This ensures high quality contributions and keeps everybody on the same page.
 Avoid direct pushes to the repository.